The Pagan Family by Ceisiwr Serith

 This book is decidedly different from most Pagan parenting books out there – the focus is on bringing the Gods into daily life for even young children, while most focus a lot on navigating the mundane world and trying to force full-blown Wiccan-style rituals onto little ones.

-I wish I’d gotten this sooner, though I don’t know that I’d pay the $30-$100 that most of the listings for it are priced at.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+I wish I’d gotten this sooner, though I don’t know that I’d pay the $30-$100 that most of the listings for it are priced at.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio